Roy-Fokker/roy-fokker.github.io/md/Lisp Environment Setup.md

+---
-# Getting started with Common Lisp on Windows 7/10 64bit
+title: Getting started with Common Lisp on Windows 7/10 64bit
+---

 ## Why?
   Below is information, I had difficulty in finding/figuring out.
 As I started to on track to learn Common Lisp.
 All of what I've learned in setting up a Common Lisp development environment on MS Windows is condensed below.

   I have switch to using Spacemacs as preferred mechanism to edit and learn Lisp.
   Mostly because it's helpful, without me having to learn all strange Emacs shortcuts, by presenting a nice popup of options on pressing ```Space``` key

 ## Alternatives
 Listing these 1st incase you don't want to go through the hassle of setting up Emacs and Roswell